bspolstra/WouldYouRather/README.md

 ## Thought Processes on the Project

+This has been a challenging project with a few key points to think about:

+1. Destructuring the state in each reducer.
+It must be done without mutating it.
+It's easy to get a whole set of state and then add a new node.
+It gets harder when you want to get into the far end of the tiny node of an object within the state.
+For instance, when you want to save a vote, you'll want to find an object matching the voted poll's ID, identify which option being voted upon, and add the authenticated user's name in the 'votes' node.
+The further out the node from the root node, the more complex the destructuring becomes, the harder it is to read and code.
+I wonder if there is a better approach to reduce the complexity. `lodash` package has been really useful, but will it work with destructuring?
+This will be a future mini-project to take on.

+2. Passing the parameters to a child component is tricky, especially when the Router component works with login process.
+After searching online and consulting with a couple of seniors for an answer, I come to learn that the props can be successfully passed onto a child component via the Route component's `render` method.
+It seems that it is the only way to accomplish the pass.

+3. Now that I need to get creative with the styling of the application, instead of making it from scratch, I search through the Internet for a theme to integrate into the application.
+I'm not exactly what you would call an artist.
+As long as it gets the job done, I'll take it.
+The theme is called Litera, which is borrowed from Bootswatch (see link: https://bootswatch.com/litera/).

+4. Finally, but not the least, the planning of a project turns out one of the critical weaknesses.
+It has taken me so long to determine what's what, and break them all down into steps.
+I'm grateful that the plan is laid out in Udacity, making it easier for me to follow.
+I should start with a mocked interface, and break it down into components, and then determine the hierarch of the components, events and state in this order.
+Once I start coding, I start with the state and work my way back up, but then end up jumping between the steps.
+Should I start to code the components first instead?
+Or should the state come first?
+Or should I follow the steps of the original plan?
+All in all, this process has been detrimental to my confidence in my ability to plan.

 ## Udacity's Project Overview

 In the "Would You Rather?"
 Project, you'll build a web app that lets a user play the “Would You Rather?” game.
 The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
 Answering "neither" or "both" is against the rules.